Is perturbative study of ground-state correlations valid?: Abstract

 \section{Abstract}

 Perturbative approaches have often been used to include the effects of ground-state correlations in extended theories of the random-phase approximation.
 Validity of such approaches is investigated for a solvable model where comparison with exact solutions can be made.
 It is pointed out that there is a case where perturbative approaches give good results in spite of the fact that interaction strength is far beyond a perturbative region.
+As a realistic case, the occupation probabilities in $^{16}$O are also calculated in the perturbative approach and compared with the results in exact diagonalization method.